telehash/telehash.github.io/switch.md

 A `relay` channel is very simple, every packet must contain a `"to":"..."` of the hashname to relay to, and that hashname must be one that the receiving switch already has an open line to.
 Each packet must also contain the `"type":"relay"` such that the sending/receiving switches don't need to maintain state and every packet can be processed alone.
 The relay packets are then sent as-is over the line to the recipient, and any/all packets sent from either side are then relay'd as-is to the other.
 The channel is unreliable and the relayed packets must not contain any reliability information.

 To prevent abuse, all switches must limit the volume of relay packets from any hashname to no more than five per second.
 Any packets over that rate MUST be dropped/discarded.
-This is a fast enough rate for any two hashnames to negotiate additional connectivity (like using a [ext_bridge][]) and do basic DHT queries.
+This is a fast enough rate for any two hashnames to negotiate additional connectivity (like using a [bridge](ext/bridge.md)) and do basic DHT queries.

 Switches must also prevent double-relaying, sending packets coming in via a relay outgoing via another relay, a relay is only a one-hop utility and two hashnames must negotiate alternate paths for additional needs.
 Any `peer` requests coming in via a relay must also not have a relay included in their paths.